Beauvais

 Program details

-The UCalgary Faculty of Science has pre-assessed this program to receive credit for SCIE 507 (3 units) and ZOOL 9xx (12 units).
-The ZOOL 9XX credit is acceptable for use as 400-level courses in the field of Zoology; it can be used by Zoology majors as well as other Biological Sciences disciplines.
-Students majoring in CMMB and BCEM (or in other Faculty of Science majors not mentioned here) should consult with their program advisors for additional planning assistance.
+In Winter 2025, the UCalgary Faculty of Science pre-assessed this program to receive credit for SCIE 507 (3 units) and ZOOL 9xx (12 units).
+The ZOOL 9XX credit could be used towards 400-level courses in Zoology, by Zoology majors as well as other Biological Sciences disciplines.

 1. Costs